Best IT degrees for landing a job in tech

 Pursue one of these degrees, and you’ll be on your way to landing one of the best jobs in the industry

-There’s a perpetual debate about whether or not you need a degree to be successful in the tech space?
+Do you need a degree to be successful in the tech space?
 This is a debate that continues raging and has valid points from both sides.
-The gist of it is yes, you can land a tech job without a degree, there are benefits to having one.
+The gist of it is yes, you can land a tech job without a degree, but there are distinct advantages to having one.

 With so many computer and IT degrees available, which major is right for you?
 We’ll cover the best tech majors and the fast-growing careers they can lead to below.

 Bachelor’s in computer science

 Moreover, a degree in computer science enables you to look further than the IT industry.
 Your skills will be sought after in government organizations, the healthcare industry, and many more.